Which Blue Buffalo Freedom Grain Free Wet Recipes Get

 From here, the list goes on to include a number of other items.

-And lastly, we note the inclusion here of fish oil.
+Next, we note the use of fish oil.
 Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

-Judging by its ingredients alone, Blue Freedom Grain Free looks to be an above-average canned dog food.
+Based on its ingredients alone, Blue Buffalo Freedom Grain Free canned dog food looks like an above-average wet product.